indrjo/flytex/README.md

-# TeX Live on the fly: flytex
+# TeX Live on the fly

+## Background

+Initially, *flytex* was part of [this project](https://github.com/indrjo/minimal-texlive-installer.git), because it wouldn't have come to life without it and the [criticisms](https://github.com/indrjo/minimal-texlive-installer#criticisms) listed there. *flytex* aims just to be a mature and a valid replacement of *texliveonfly*, indeed.

+Historically, *flytex* was first designed in Haskell.
+Afterwards, I decided to write it in Python too for the simple reason of portability: nearly every GNU/Linux distro ships a Python interpreter and some basic libraries.
+Which Python?
+Nowadays, Python 2 is gradually fading away: thus, you should have Python 3.

+**(Attention)** However, the Haskell version is the main work.
+New features, changes and fixes will be applied to it first, and afterwards to the other implementations.

 ## Usage

-There is no sophistication here: after you have installed *flytex* you can use it as follows:
+There is no sophistication here: after you have installed *flytex* ([click](#installation)) you can use it as follows:
 ```
 $ flytex --c COMPILER --i TEX-FILE
 ```